sjhoeksma/restoff/README.md

-# REST Offline
+# **RESToff**

 Synchronize client/server data using your existing RESTful APIs.

-* Now under MIT license.
+* Under MIT license.
 * Database agnostic and schema-less.
-	* Works against any database backend (SQL, NoSQL, Graph, etc.) and service (MySQL, SQL Server, Oracle, Postgress, Mongo, Redis, etc.).
+	* Works against different [database types][database-definition-link] (SQL, NoSQL, Graph, etc.) and service ([MySQL][mysql-home-link], [SQL Server][sql-server-home-link], [Oracle][oracle-home-link], [Postgress][postgress-home-link], [MongoDB][mongodb-home-link], [Redis][redis-home-link], etc.).
 	* Supports multiple databases sources.
-	* No need to worry about database schema changes.
+	* No need to propagate schema changes to a client.
-	* focus on your RESTful API and not your backend databases
-* Supports synchronous RESTful calls.
-    * Simplifies source code.
-    * improves client responsiveness.
-* Reconciliation and Offline Modes
+* Reconciliation
 	* Automatic reconciliation of offline changes.
-	* in ```clientOnly``` mode, Restoff automatically provides a complete RESTful offline service for your app.
+	* In ```clientOnly``` mode, **RESToff** automatically provides a complete RESTful offline service for your app.
-	* Reconciliation works without soft deletes or last modified date columns in your database
+	* Reconciliation works without soft deletes or last modified date columns.
-		* Note: reconciliation is much faster with soft delete and laast modified date columns available.
+		* Note: reconciliation is much faster with soft delete and last modified date columns available.
 			* Conflicts are resolved by default by saving both versions.
 Setting concurrency to 'overwrite' changes this behavior to optimistic, last-one-wins strategy where merge conflicts are overwritten
+* Supports synchronous RESTful calls.
+	* Simplifies source code and improves client responsiveness.
 * Supports resources in the following formats:
 	* Json
 * Works in following frameworks
-    * **Standalone** - Restoff can be used without a framework.
+    * **Standalone** - **RESToff** can be used without a framework.
-    * **[Angular][angular-home-link]** - Restoff wrapped in an Angular 1 provider.
+    * **[Angular][angular-home-link]** - **RESToff** wrapped in an Angular 1 provider.
 * Limitations and Expectations:
 	* Every resource must have one unique ```primaryKey``` field.
 	* Best to follow [RESTful best known practices][rest-best-practices]
 * TODO
 	* Tests to verify order of pending changes
 	 	* edit record A, edit A again: 2nd edit also contains 1st edit
+* Next features
 	* Support rolling back a pending change
 	* Replace concurrency option with a plugin model
 		* This also will allow support for custom merge conflict resolution
-* Next major features
 	* support non-standard get/put/post.
-		- Example: a request GET actually does a delete
+		- Example: a request GET actually does a delete.
-	* support put/post updates where resource is changed on the server
+	* support put/post updates where resource is changed on the server.
-		- requires better mockable restapi backend for testing)
+		- requires better mockable REST api backend for testing.
-	* support nested resources (example: /users/45/addresses)
+	* support nested resources (example: /users/45/addresses).
-	* support non-standard restful api: ability to map a user
+	* support non-standard restful api: ability to map a user.

 ## RestOff Usage

 Examples: